 Paula Muldoon, violin I

-Paula was a member of the Royal Liverpool Philharmonic Orchestra, and subsequently spent several years living in London and performing with ensembles including the Orchestre Révolutionnaire et Romantique, the London Symphony Orchestra, the Philharmonia Orchestra, and the Orchestra of the Age of the Enlightenment, along with conductors such as Andris Nelsons, Sir Simon Rattle, Sir John Eliot Gardiner, Marin Alsop, and Esa-Pekka Salonen.
-Highlights of her career include guest leading the Xi’an Symphony Orchestra in China, numerous film recordings at Abbey Road Studios, and performances at Carnegie Hall in New York City.
+Paula is a former member of the Royal Liverpool Philharmonic Orchestra, and subsequently spent several years living in London and performing with ensembles including the Orchestre Révolutionnaire et Romantique, the London Symphony Orchestra, the Philharmonia Orchestra, and the Orchestra of the Age of the Enlightenment, along with conductors such as Andris Nelsons, Sir Simon Rattle, Sir John Eliot Gardiner, Marin Alsop, and Esa-Pekka Salonen.
+Highlights of her career include guest leading the Xi’an Symphony Orchestra in China, recordings at Abbey Road Studios, and performances at Carnegie Hall.

 Rachel Stroud, violin II